iandunn/regolith/docs/install.md

 1. Setup a monitoring service (like [Uptime Robot](https://uptimerobot.com/)) to look for the value of `REGOLITH_CONTENT_SENSOR_FLAG` in `wp-login.php` and `{domain}/?s={timestamp}` on production.

 At this point, your repo is independent of Regolith.
 You can manually merge in updates if you want, but don't feel like you have to.

+## Troubleshooting

+If you run into any problems, check [the troubleshooting guide](./troubleshooting.md).
+If that doesn't help, [search for an existing issue](https://github.com/iandunn/regolith/issues).
+If there isn't one, create one.